Definition of Income Smoothing

 Examples of Income Smoothing

-A corporation's employee bonus plan, a deferred profit sharing plan, and a charitable giving plan that will result in expenses that total 25% of its pretax profits.
-In addition, a U.S. corporation might have a combined federal and state income tax rate of 40% on its incremental pretax profits.
-These examples will smooth income by causing huge expenses when profits are huge, and will result in little expense when profits are little.
-(Losses could actually result in a negative income tax expense.)
+A corporation's employee bonus plan, a deferred profit sharing plan, and/or a charitable giving plan may require an expense of 25% of its pretax profits.
+In addition, a U.S. corporation might have a combined federal and state income tax rate of 25% on its incremental pretax profits.
+These examples will smooth the corporation's earnings by having larger expenses when earnings are larger, and less expenses when earnings are less.
+(Negative losses may even result in negative income tax expense.)

 In a year of low earnings, the corporation might eliminate jobs, defer maintenance projects, reduce research and development efforts, etc. Then when earnings are higher, the corporation will increase spending for personnel and get caught up on the maintenance it had put off.